darylkevin/PersonalPortfolio/README.md

 - **Customizable in One File**: Update your personal info, experiences, projects, education, and contact links directly in `definitions.ts`.
 - **Sleek Design**: A clean and professional layout for showcasing your skills and projects.
+- **Highly Responsive**: The template is designed with responsiveness in mind, providing a seamless user experience across all devices.
+Whether it's viewed on desktops, tablets, or smartphones, the layout dynamically adjusts to ensure optimal display and usability.
 - **Component-Based Architecture**: Reusable UI components for each section make it easy to add or modify functionality.
 - **TailwindCSS Styling**: Built with TailwindCSS for quick and scalable design changes.
 - **Prettier Integration**: Keep your code consistent and clean with Prettier formatting (configured with TailwindCSS support).